facebook/lexical/README.md

    - `npm run test-e2e:chromium` to run only chromium e2e tests
      - The server needs to be running for the e2e tests

-Note: for collaboration, ensure you start the websocket server separately with `npm run collab`.

 ### Optional but recommended, use VSCode for development

 1. Download and install VSCode